 Progress among pregnant and breastfeeding women

-The proportion of pregnant women living with HIV receiving antiretroviral treatment more than doubled in 21 of the 22 Global Plan priority countries from 36% in 2009, to 80% in 2015.
+The proportion of pregnant women living with HIV receiving ART more than doubled in 21 of the 22 Global Plan priority countries, from 36% in 2009 to 80% in 2015.
 Perhaps more importantly, 93% of pregnant women receiving treatment, were receiving lifelong treatment, up significantly from 73% in 2014.
 India does not feature in the latest data.18

-In 2015, six priority countries (Botswana, Mozambique, Namibia, South Africa, Swaziland and Uganda) met the Global Plan target of reducing mother-to-child transmission by 90%.11 Outside of the priority countries, in mid-2015, Cuba became the first country to eliminate the mother-to-child transmission of HIV.
-In 2016, Belarus and Armenia achieved the same feat while Thailand became the first country in the Asia and Pacific region to eliminate MTCT.12 As PMTCT is not 100% effective, elimination is defined as a reduction of transmission to such low levels that it no longer constitutes a public health problem.21
+Outside of the priority countries, in mid-2015, Cuba became the first country to eliminate the mother-to-child transmission of HIV.
+In 2016, Belarus and Armenia achieved the same feat while Thailand became the first country in the Asia and Pacific region to eliminate MTCT.20 As PMTCT is not 100% effective, elimination is defined as a reduction of transmission to such low levels (below 5%) that it no longer constitutes a public health problem.21

 Progress among children

 Between 2009 and the end of 2015, there was a 60% decline in new HIV infections among children in the Global Plan priority countries, from 270,000 to 110,000.
 This compares to a fall of just 24% between 2000 and 2008, meaning that the rate of the decline in new infections since the launch of the Global Plan nearly tripled.
 Without Nigeria, the remaining countries reduced new HIV infections by 69%.29